dmbarbour/glas/docs/GlasDesign.md

 ## Modules and Modularity

 Source files are compiled into modules by a front-end compiler.
-Modules are expressed as a "module"-tagged `Src -> Object` namespace term.
-To import a module, we provide the Src used to load the file and link object base to the host's '%\*' pseudo-global namespace.
-This should includes program constructors and functions to transitively load and compile more modules:
+Basic modules are expressed as a "module"-tagged `Src -> Object` namespace terms.
+To import the module, we provide Src for the module's source file, then link object base with the host's '%\*' pseudo-global namespace.
+This must include functions to further load and compile more modules:

-- `(%load Src) : optional Binary` - Load abstract source file at compile-time.
+- `(%load Src) : optional Binary` - Load abstract file source at compile-time.
-  - If the source does not exist, returns none.
+  - If the file does not exist, returns none.
 Diverges for any other error.
   - Warns if any file is loaded twice, or a repo is loaded through two paths.
 - `(%macro P) : Any` - 0--1 arity program P must return closed-term namespace AST.
   - Useful for metaprogramming in general.
 In this case, for front-end compilers.
 - `%env.lang.FileExt : Compiler` - convention; see *User-Defined Syntax* below.
-- `(%src SrcPath Src) : Src` - Constructs an abstract source path.
+- `(%src SrcArc Src) : Src` - Constructs an abstract source path.
   - Abstracted for location independence, but accessible to reflection APIs.
   - Always relative to simplify tracing and control (e.g. DVCS redirects).
-- `(%src.file FilePath) : SrcPath` - relative to prior file or repo root.
+- `(%src.file FilePath) : SrcArc` - relative to prior file or repo root.
   - Forbids parent-relative ("../") and absolute filepaths.
   - Forbids files and subfolders whose names start with ".".
-- `(%src.dvcs (url:..., ref:...)) : SrcPath` - ref to DVCS repo.
+- `(%src.dvcs RepoRef) : SrcArc` - ad hoc ref to DVCS repo, e.g. URL and branch.
+  - RepoRef is plain old data; what is recognized depends on runtime.
-- `(%src.dvcs.redirect P) : SrcPath` - program to rewrite DVCS refs.
+- `(%src.dvcs.redirect P) : SrcArc` - program P is RepoRef--RepoRef function.
-- `(%src.note Data) : SrcPath` - annotations for reflection APIs.
+- `(%src.note Data) : SrcArc` - annotations for reflection APIs.

 The proposed restrictions on filepaths ensure folders are location-independent, easy to package and share.
 If the warnings discouraging filesystem-layer sharing are heeded, we mitigate need for shotgun edits to perform filesystem-layer refactoring and restructuring.
 DVCS redirects are useful for whole-system versioning and curation: we can redirect an unstable branch to a stable tag, content-addressed hash, or community-controlled fork.